hbchosanna2/javasample/README.md

 10. Run mvn clean deploy, this will publish to snapshot repo
 11. Change the version from 1.0-Snapshot to 1.0
 12. Run mvn clean deploy -P release, it will deploy it to release repo

+To specify sonar custom settings mvn clean sonar:sonar -Dsonar.host.url=http://192.168.56.101:9000 -Dsonar.login=admin -Dsonar.password=admin123

+To get dependency tree of your project mvn dependency:tree

+To get all plugins used of your project mvn -B dependency:resolve-plugins

+To get latest version of plugin mvn versions:display-plugin-updates

+Assume you need to use different local repository mvn install -Dmaven.repo.local=/alternate/repo/location

+If you want to skip test cases mvn clean install -Dmaven.test.skip=true